General terms and conditions for the provision and maintenance of software

 15. Extraordinary Termination

-The Parties reserve the right to extraordinary termination of the CONTRACT or individual appendices of the AGREEMENT in the event of a significant breach of Contract by the other Party, which includes, among other things, the default of the CUSTOMER, and without observing a notice period.
+The PARTIES reserve the right to extraordinary termination of the CONTRACT, the AGREEMENTor individual appendices of the AGREEMENT in the event of a significant breach of Contract by the other PARTY, which includes, among other things, the default of the CUSTOMER, and without observing a notice period.
 However, an extraordinary termination as a result of a breach of contract is only permitted after an unused 30-day recovery period has elapsed.
-Furthermore, the Parties reserve the right to extraordinary termination without notice in the following cases: (i) liquidation or bankruptcy of the other Party, (ii) filing of a request for moratorium by the other Party, (iii) pledging or seizure of significant assets of the other Party.
+Furthermore, the PARTIES reserve the right to extraordinary termination without notice in the following cases: (i) liquidation or bankruptcy of the other PARTY, (ii) within the framework of a debt restructuring moratorium of the other PARTY, (iii) pledging or seizure of significant assets of the other PARTY.

 16. Final Provisions

 16.2.
-Amendments and/or supplements to the CONTRACT and in particular regulations deviating from the GTCs must be made in writing in order to be valid in accordance with the law (Art.
-12 et seq. of the Swiss Code of Obligations [OR]).
-Electronic signatures (such as DocuSign) are equivalent to the written form and formally valid in this respect.
-Exceptions to the written form requirement are expressly stipulated in the GTCs or in the CONTRACT (e.g. Clause 6.6 of the GTCs).
+Conclusion, Amendments and/or supplements to the CONTRACT and in particular regulations deviating from the GTC must be made in writing in order to be valid in accordance with the law.
+Electronic signatures (such as Docusign) are equivalent to the written form and formally valid in this respect.
+Exceptions to the written form requirement are expressly stipulated in the GTC or in the CONTRACT (e.g. Clause 6.6 of the GTC).
 This applies in particular to the amendment of the written form requirement.
 Verbal side agreements are not valid.
 Terminations (if provided), warnings and the setting of deadlines by the CUSTOMER must also be made in text form (including e-mail) in order to be valid.

 16.3.
-The SUPPLIER reserves the right to amend these GTCs at any time.
-Such information will be communicated to the CUSTOMER in a suitable manner and applies without written objection within one month of notification, but in any case in the event of supplementation or extension of the AGREEMENT or when concluding a new Agreement between the CUSTOMER and the SUPPLIER.
+The PROVIDER reserves the right to amend these GTC at any time.
+Such information will be communicated to the CUSTOMER in a suitable manner and applies without written objection within one month of notification, but in any case in the event of supplementation or extension of the AGREEMENT or when concluding a new Agreement between the CUSTOMER and the PROVIDER.

 16.4.
 Should individual provisions of the CONTRACT be or become invalid or void, this shall not affect the remaining valid provisions of the CONTRACT or the validity of the CONTRACT as a whole.
 Instead of the invalid provision, a valid provision shall apply which comes as close as possible to the economic meaning of the invalid provision.
 The same applies in the event of a loophole.